aws-samples/covid19-simulation/README.md

 ```

 For SageMaker:
-- Use interventions_scorer_sagemaker and covid19_simulator_sagemaker instead of the regular notebooks to run the simulations on AWS SageMaker
+- Use interventions_scorer_sagemaker and covid19_simulator_sagemaker instead of the regular notebooks to run the simulations on Amazon SageMaker
 - Specify the appropriate S3 bucket and IAM role in the SageMaker notebooks before running them